JayceeLanza/final_project/README.md

 >3.
 Light_Level:Amount of light each dish was exposed to
 >4.
 SporophytesperFemale: The number of sporophytes present in one field of view divided by the number of females per feild of view
 >5.
 Days_50_Eggs: The number of days it took until at least 50% of females had produced an egg

+#### The file Final.py contains two functions, shapiro_func and histograms used in the Jupyter Notebook